jclin22009/send-texts-for-me/README.md

 # send-texts-for-me

-> In the future, we will not text friends with our computers.
-Our computers will text our friends for us.
+> "Never trust a computer you can't throw out a window."
 >
-> — Aristotle
+> — Steve Wozniak

 ## Quickstart